Maybe you’re doing some spring cleaning, or maybe you’ve got a kid at home who has outgrown some of their toys, and it’s time to get rid of old junk.

 One of my dogs was an excellent jumper, and we decided to put that to use by training him to jump through a hoop.
 He had a blast, and it gave him a physical and mental workout that helped him burn off energy.

 If your kid has a little red wagon–or a wagon of any other color–don’t throw it away.
-There are so many uses for wagons that you might not even think of, but one great way to use them is as a chariot for dogs that can’t walk very far but still want to enjoy the outdoors.
+There are so many uses for wagons that you might not even think of, but one great way to use them is as a chariot for dogs who can’t walk very far but still want to enjoy the outdoors.

 This is especially nice for senior dogs who have trouble walking.